Special procedural guarantees

 Bulgarian Helsinki Committee Visit Website

-Although in 2022 a needs assessment was carried out in 67% of the cases, the assessment of applicants established as vulnerable or having specific needs was included only in 18% in their personal files.
-However even in these cases the assessment was not taken into consideration by caseworkers in their decision-making process in 100% of the monitored cases.[1]
+Although in 2023 a needs assessment was carried out in 50% of the cases, the assessment of applicants established as vulnerable or having specific needs was included only in 6% in their personal files.
+However, even in these cases the assessment was not taken into consideration by caseworkers in their decision-making process in 100% of the monitored cases.[1]

 The law excludes the application of the Accelerated Procedure to unaccompanied asylum-seeking children, but not to torture victims.[2]

-In 2022, the Minister of Labour and Social Policy approved a coordination mechanism for interaction between the authorities and organisations working on cases of unaccompanied migrant children separated from their families in Bulgaria, including children seeking and/or receiving international or temporary protection.[8]
-However, this coordination mechanism was neither endorsed, nor signed by any other ministry or government agency, including SAR, therefore it is not applied in practice.
+In 2022, the Minister of Labour and Social Policy approved[8] a coordination mechanism for interaction between the authorities and organisations working on cases of unaccompanied migrant children separated from their families in Bulgaria, including children seeking and/or receiving international or temporary protection.[9]
+However, this coordination mechanism was neither endorsed, nor signed by any other ministry or government agency, including SAR, therefore it is not formally binding or applied in practice, except by SAR, which indicated[10] to be applying in practice some of the Coordination mechanism’s provisions when registering unaccompanied children.

 [1] Bulgarian Helsinki Committee, 2022 Annual RSD Monitoring Report, published on 1 March 2023, available at: https://bit.ly/3Jkd3t0.